Jesse-V/OnioNS-server/README.md

 > 1. **sudo add-apt-repository ppa:jvictors/tor-dev**
 > 2. **sudo apt-get update**
-> 3. **sudo apt-get install tor-onions**
+> 3. **sudo apt-get install tor-onions-server**

 This is the recommended method as it's very easy to stay up-to-date with my releases.

 * **Install from .deb file**

 Please see the [Releases section](https://github.com/Jesse-V/OnioNS/releases) at the top of this Github repo.
-I provide amd64 .deb builds there.
-For other architectures, you may download them from [my PPA](https://launchpad.net/~jvictors/+archive/tor-dev/+packages).
-They are equivalent.
+I provide amd64 .deb builds there, which should work for you.
+Otherwise, you may also download them from [my PPA](https://launchpad.net/~jvictors/+archive/tor-dev/+packages).

 * **Install from source**

-> 1. Fetch the .zip from the Releases page, or clone this repo if you want the cutting edge.
-I ensure that the code compiles at every commit, although I offer no guarantee that it works as intended.
+> 1. Download the latest .zip or .tar.gz archive from the Releases page and unzip it.
-> 2. **sudo apt-get install python-stem botan1.10-dev g++ cmake make libasio-dev libboost-system-dev**
+> 2. **sudo apt-get install g++ cmake make**
 > 3. **./build.sh**
 > 4. **cd build/**
 > 5. **sudo make install**

 The ClangBuild.sh script is available if you prefer the Clang compiler.
 This script is recommended if you are developing or hacking OnioNS.
 You will need to run **sudo apt-get install clang-format-3.6** before running the script as the script will also re-style your code to the official development style, which is based on Chromium.

-The code does not compile on Debian Wheezy but if you can figure out the procedures, please let me know.
-Including wheezy-backports and upgrading GCC is probably necessary there.
-If you successfully compile OnioNS on any other Linux distribution, please describe the procedures in a Github ticket and I'll try to support it going forward.

-### Usage

-> 1. Open the Tor Browser.
-> 2. Open two terminals, A and B.
-> 3. In Terminal A, run **onions --client --mirror=129.123.7.8**
-> 4. In Terminal B, run **python /var/lib/tor-onions/client.py**
-> 5. Type "example.tor" into the Tor Browser.
-> 6. In a moment, you should arrive at a hidden service.
-> 7. Close the Tor Browser.
-> 8. Control-C the processes in both terminals.

-### Registering a Domain Name

-> 1. **sudo -u debian-tor onions --hs --hskey=/var/lib/tor-onions/example.key**
-> 2. Answer the prompts for the primary domain name and any subdomains.
-> 3. Wait for the computational work to complete.
-> 4. Send the final JSON to me over IRC or email (see below).

 ### Getting Help

 A manpage is available for your convenience.
-You can also type **onions --help** for a list of flags and usage examples.
+You can also type **onions-server --help** for a list of flags and usage examples.
 Contact me on IRC or by email (see below) if you need further assistance.

 ### Bug Reporting